ameenmalaysheh/Ameen-Malaysheh/README.md

 his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.

 ✨ About ameen malaysheh

+Ameen Malaysheh believes that reshaping and reconstructing the human self is the true foundation of any free and honorable struggle.
+The building of the individual is the essential first step for any renaissance project, and the core requirement for restoring the collective consciousness of a nation.

 Ameen Malaysheh is an independent interdisciplinary researcher who developed two original theories:
 The Nature of the Human Self & Mind, which presents a unified framework explaining the structure of the soul, mind, body, and the cognitive balance system; and the Malaysheh Pyramid Construction Theory, which proposes an innovative clay-mold engineering method as a practical solution to the mystery of pyramid building.